OPEN-NEXT/wp2.2_dev/README.md

     * `repo_platform` - One of `GitHub` or `Wikifactory` (case-sensitive).
 This tells `osmine` which APIs to use when querying repository metadata.
     * `notes` - This is ignored by the script and is for your own notes.

     An example CSV list is included with this repository in [`input/OSH-repos.csv`](./input/OSH-repos.csv) and can be used out-of-the-box.
-This list was used to obtain the data visualised in the dashboard [demo instance](https://opennextwp22.eu.pythonanywhere.com/).
+This list was used to obtain the data visualised in the dashboard proof-of-concept [demo instance](https://opennextwp22.eu.pythonanywhere.com/).

 2. Obtain a [GitHub personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token), which is a 40-character alphanumeric string in the form of `22x9w3npi629wgam5s6xxxen5abrozeb3db2mr42`.
 A GitHub account is required for this step.
 This token can be fed to `osmine` as: The environment variable `GH_TOKEN`; a path to a one-line pure-text file containing the string as a command line argument (see step 4); or directly in the configuration file (see step 3.).